-If you’re looking for a winter wonderland you’ve come to the right place; Tromsø is considered the northernmost city in the world with a population above 50,000 and it’s known for being one of the most “convenient” places to view the Northern Lights (because it’s relatively easy to get there).
+If you’re looking for a winter wonderland you’ve come to the right place; Tromsø¸ is considered the northernmost city in the world with a population above 50,000.
+It’s also known for being one of the most “convenient” places to view the Northern Lights (because it’s relatively easy to get there).
 The city is located in the Arctic Circle, which means there is polar night in winter and midnight sun in summer.
-Even though the sun does not rise above the horizon during this time of year, there is civil twilight from about 10am to 1pm which provides enough light to see.
-The civil twilight creates a beautiful glow that reflects off the snow in the city, but the exact amount of “light” you’ll get midday depends on the dates you visit.
-The center of Tromsø is located on the island of Tromsøya and it’s also where most of the hotels, shops, restaurants and tour companies are located.
+Even though the sun does not rise above the horizon during this time of year there is civil twilight (which lasts from about 10am to 1pm).
+The civil twilight creates a beautiful glow that reflects off the snow in the city.
+The exact amount of “light” you’ll get midday depends on the dates you visit.
+The center of Tromsø is located on the island of Tromsø which is where most of the hotels, shops, restaurants, and tour companies are located.

 Dog sledding and other winter activities

 Dog sledding in the valley near Camp Tamok was an amazing experience.
 Lyngsfjord Adventure also has other activities like reindeer sledding, snowmobile safaris, Northern Lights tours, etc. My family and I reserved an aurora tour, overnight stay in the cabin, and the nextmorning we went dog sledding.
 Originally I had hoped to reserve the chalets to sleep in, but they were already booked (try to make a reservation as soon as possible).
 Keep in mind electricity is limited at Camp Tamok so bring a flashlight in case you need to go to the bathroom in the middle of the night (otherwise you’ll be wandering blindly, knee-deep in snow trying to get to the restrooms!).